it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Submission_Review_Process.md

 ## Outputs

 * A decision about which RABET-V activities are necessary to perform based on the submission type and change list
-* Test Plan for Product Verification activity (if no other activities are necessary)

 ## Workflow